sudip70/sudip70/README.md

 - 🌱 I’m learning LLMs, GEN AI, AI Models, Statistics, DSA, Cloud Platforms.
 - 👯 I’m looking to collaborate on ML/AI, Data Science
 - 💬 Ask me about [Your Expertise Areas]
-- 📫 How to reach me: [Your Email or Social Links]
+- 📫 How to reach me: sudipshrestha.cn@gmail.com
 - ⚡ Fun fact: [Something interesting about you]

 ---